mapster21/identify-ships/README.md

 # Methodology
 ShipsNet is a labeled training dataset consiting of image chips extracted from Planet satellite imagery.
 It contains hundreds of 80x80 pixel RGB image chips labeled with either a "ship" or "no-ship" classification.

+Example images are contained in the images directory.

 Convolutional neural networks are deep artificial neural networks that are used primarily to classify images (e.g. name what they see), cluster them by similarity (photo search), and perform object recognition within scenes.

 This convolutional network predicts with >90% accuracy whether or not a given "image chip" contained an image of a ship.